Testing Center (T.2800) hours

-- No children (not allowed in the Testing Center and must be supervised at all times while at MCTC)
+- No children are allowed in the Testing Center and they must be supervised at all times while at MCTC.

 After taking the tests

 You receive your scores immediately after all tests are done.

 - While you’re still at the Testing Center, you will receive information for setting up an orientation-registration session.
 At orientation, academic advisors will help you choose and register for classes based on your test scores.